How to set up a Business Account on Pinterest- And Why you should!

 So start your blog off with a bang!
 And get the right set up on your new Pinterest business account… follow these 3 steps and start reaping the rewards of a mega traffic boost to your blog.

-3 steps to set up your Pinterest business account
+3 steps to set up your Business Account on Pinterest

 Ok… so you can do this one of two ways.